Walking Home with You: Characters

-An upperclassman at Shun's school and the founder of the "Hyper Going Home Club".
-She invites him to join the club after overhearing his problem, and he reluctantly accepts.
-Her catchphrase is "I want to go home", and she is therefore nicknamed "Chokki-chan" (直帰ちゃん).
+The second protagonist of the series, she is an upperclassman at Shun's school and the founder of the "Hyper-Epic Head-Home Club" (ハイパー帰宅部, Haipā Kitakubu).
+She invites him to join the club when Shun said Naoki’s signature catchphrase, "I want to go home", next to her.
+At first, she dragged him around and in the end managed to have him join her club.
+She is nicknamed after her catchphrase, as "Chokki-chan" (直帰ちゃん), meaning to go straight home.

 Media

 Manga

 The series is written and illustrated by Mai Matsuda.
 It began serialization in Futabasha's Manga Action magazine on August 1, 2023.
-The first tankōbon volume was published on January 26, 2024; five volumes have been released as of October 2025.
+The first tankōbon volume was published on January 26, 2024; six volumes have been released as of June 2026.

+During their panel at Anime Expo 2026 panel, KiraKira Media announced that they had licensed the series and will add it to their Omoi manga service on Q3 2026.